kenwalger/mdbw18/workshop/quest2.md

 ### Node.js

 Make sure you've got Node.js installed.
-Open a command window, or, use the integrated `terminal` within your IDE.
+Open a new command window, or, use the integrated `terminal` within your IDE.
 Test whether node.js is installed by typing/running:

 ```